Bakers, pet lovers lifted profits for Land O'Lakes in 2020

 "We didn't end up having to dump any because of our ingenuity as a team.
 They came up with creative solutions," Ford said.

-Animal nutrition sales, anchored by Purina products, performed strongly as farmers and pet owners, in contrast to the last U.S. recession in 2008, kept spending heavily.
-Horse feed and related products showed some of the fastest growth.
-And Ford said the growing phenomenon of backyard chicken coops could also be seen in feed sales.
+Animal nutrition sales, anchored by Purina-branded products for livestock, performed strongly as farmers kept spending heavily.
+The performance contrasted with the last recession in the U.S., which happened in 2008, when spending on livestock fell.
+The growing phenomenon of people in suburban and urban homes adding backyard chicken coops was also visible in its feed sales, Ford said.

 Its biggest business, Winfield United, provider of crop inputs and other products and services to farmers, saw a decline in profit due chiefly to reduced planting by farmers and price competition in seeds and chemicals.